-According to the U.S. Bureau of Labor Statistics (BLS), there were approximately 5,000 work-related deaths in the United States in 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), there were about 5,000 work-related deaths in the United States in 2018.
 People employed in the trucking industry had the highest number of fatalities of any single group.
-Driving and working with trucks can be dangerous and expose truck drivers and other workers to accidents, such as:
+Driving and working with trucks can be dangerous and expose truckers and other workers to accidents, such as:

-- Frontal and rear-end accidents, which can occur if a motorist loses control, drives while distracted, drivers while intoxicated, drivers with worn brakes, collides with road debris, drivers on slippery surfaces, or experiences a tire blowout
+- Frontal and rear-end accidents, which can occur if a driver loses control of the truck, drives while distracted or intoxicated, drives with worn brakes, collides with road debris, drives on slippery surfaces, or experiences a tire blowout

-- Underride accidents can occur if a driver stops suddenly or a truck’s rear brake lights malfunction
+- Underride accidents, which can occur if a driver stops suddenly or a truck’s rear brake lights malfunction

-- Rollover accidents can occur if a driver takes a turn at too high a speed or they lose control of the truck as a result of a vehicle malfunction
+- Rollover accidents, which can occur if a driver takes a turn at too high a speed or loses control of the truck due to a vehicle malfunction

-- Cargo accidents can occur if cargo is not properly secured to the bed of the truck or a truck is overloaded or carries unwieldy cargo
+- Cargo accidents, which can occur if cargo is not adequately secured to the truck’s bed or a truck is overloaded or carries unwieldy cargo